tmforum-oda/oda-canvas/oda-canvas-ctk/README.md

 # Make sure you have a valid KUBECONFIG file in place and are using the correct context
 sonobuoy run --wait     # Just remove the --wait for async operation
-# or, for a quicker result (full tests can take a loooong time)
+# or, for a quicker result (full tests can take a loooong time - over an hour is not unusual)
 sonobuoy run --mode quick   # Again, remove --wait for async
+# If you didn't use --wait, you can check the status
+sonobuoy status

 # Once finished, get the results and view the summary
 results=$(sonobuoy retrieve)